Axual/terraform-provider-axual/docs/resources/environment.md

 - `partitions` (Number) Defines the number of partitions configured for every topic of this tenant.
 If not specified, default value is 12.
 Value must be between 1 and 120000
 - `properties` (Map of String) Environment-wide properties for all topics and applications.
 - `retention_time` (Number) The time in milliseconds after which the messages can be deleted from all topics.
 If not specified, default value is 7 days (604800000).
 Value must be between 1000 and 160704000000 (ms).
+- `viewers` (Set of String) Environment Viewer Groups define which Groups are authorized to view all Topic Configurations and Application Authentications within the Environment, regardless of ownership and visibility.
+Read more: https://docs.axual.io/axual/2024.2/self-service/user-group-management.html#viewer-groups

 ### Read-Only